 The body is mostly made up of water, which includes our major organs - like the heart.
-Our bodies need water.
+Our bodies need it.
 Most of the chemical reactions that happen in our cells need water, and it helps our blood carry nutrients around the body.
 When the weather is warm or we are exercising, our bodies need more water than usual.

-While its better top eat your fruits and vegetables whole, it's also OK to have a small glass (125 ml) of 98% fruit or vegetable juice sometimes.
+While its better top eat your fruits and vegetables whole, it's also OK to have a small glass (125 ml or about ½ cup) of 98% fruit or vegetable juice sometimes.
 Try adding sparkling or still water to make the drink last longer.

 Sugary drinks or sugar-sweetened beverages (SSB's) are very high in sugar and kilojoules and provide little, if any, nutritional value.
 We recommend that all people avoid sugary drinks like soft drinks, cordial, fruit drinks (less than 98% fruit) and sports and energy drinks.

 Tips to cut down on sugary drinks

-- Buy a plastic water bottle so you can take your own water everywhere you go.
+- Buy a reusable water bottle so you can take your own water everywhere you go.

 - Keep water in the fridge so you can have cold water to drink whenever you're thirsty.